vogonsorg/QDOS/README.md

    previously sent chat messages.
 Thanks to Taniwha for more efficient code.
 * Gun model is drawn if FOV > 90.
+* Gamespy listings via multiplayer menu and /SLIST2 command (currently QWDOS only).
+* Some FitzQuake extensions in QWDOS, like extended limits and chunked downloads.

 New CVARs and CMDs:

 * CL_NODEMO -- Startup demos are disabled > 1.
 * CL_UNBINDALL_PROTECTION -- Protects your CVARs from accidentally being
    cleared from UNBINDALL.
 Very useful if you use autocomplete and